tbcgit/cleanbar/README.md

 sh prepare.sh
 ./CB   -s 60 -bn 20 barcodes_20.txt Atrandi_4k.fastq
 ````
+# How to adapt CleanBar to other split-and-pool barcoding platforms
 ## Example of using CleanBar with a file with only 3 sets of barcodes.